Cbhihe/reinforced_pong/doc/readme.txt

 	- Update the right paddle
 	- Restart the game if needed

-It is important to update both controllers before the paddles are updated, otherwise one controller could gain advantage from the movement of the adversary.
+Important: Both controllers must be updated before paddles are updated.
+If not one controller could gain advantage from the movement of its opponent.

-The ball implements some logic to determine when a player scores, and handles the ball trajectory by colliding to the objects and bounds of the board.
+The ball implements some logic to determine when a player scores, and handles the ball trajectory by colliding with paddles and board boundaries.

 Controllers
 -----------
 Each controller implements the method update, and has access to the board object, which provides information from the board, as well as the actions that can be performed.

+In our first code version, each controller’logic was programmed as a function of the placement of its paddle, on either the left or the right side of the board.
+The consequence was a chirality problem, as a left-hand-side (lhs) trained controller (a lefty) could perform erroneously when placed on the rhs of the pong board, and viceversa.
-At the first iteration, each controller was aware of the global placement of the paddle, so we run into a symmetry problem.
-A left trained controller could perform wrongly if was after placed in the right side, and viceversa.
-So we decided to let the board take control of the side, in a way that all controllers see the game as if they were placed on the *left* side.
-Now each pair of trained controllers can play, without any problem of the side.
+For that reason we modified the program’s design and let the board take control of symmetry issues, in such a way that all controllers see the game as if they were placed on an undifferentiated (and in our special case, left) side.

-Q-Learning controller (PC1)
+QL agent-controller (PCv1)
 ---------------------------

-In order to translate the status of the game into a state required by QL, we use some approaches.
-The simplest one, is to determine if the ball is above or below the paddle center, with states s0 and s1 respectively.
-Then the two actions, move up, move down as a0 and a1.
-For the rewards, we have +1 if the player scores, -1 if the adversary scores and an optional +0.1 (or similar) if the paddle collides with the ball.

-This simple controller quickly learns how to play the game, but the strategies that could made use of are very limited
+Translation of game status into a state, as needed by the state-action—reward mapping paradigm of QL was performed as follows.

+Our simplest approach consisted in determining whether the ball was placed above or below the paddle’s center
+	s0: above
+	s1: below
+To this we added two actions:
+	a0: move up
+Finally the agents’ rewards were:
+	agent scores: +1
+	agent’s opponent scores: -1
+	agent’s paddle catches ball: +0.1 	(optional)
+The above rudimentary agent quickly (how quickly ???) learnt how to play the game.

-A important note should be taken into account when designing QL methods.
-The main loop calls update only once per frame.
-So in order to access the state at t and t+1, we need to store them in the controller, until the next update takes place.
-Otherwise, if the update is performed inside the controller, the other object don't have the opportunity to interact with the new state of the paddle.
+Important note: When designing our algorithmic QL methods, the main loop calls  update only once per frame.
+So in order to access states at any step, states need to be stored in the controller, until the next update takes place.
+Updates for the positions of the ball and of the two paddles are performed outside the controller.
+Once those updates are complete, objects have the opportunity to interact with the new state, as recorded in the controller.

-Advanced Q-Learning controller (PC2)
+Advanced Q-Learning controller (PCv2)
 ------------------------------------

-In order to provide useful information such as the ball speed, position and paddles positions, we can discretize the real values that can take, and generate an integer number by computing the cartesian product.
+State information such as ball speed and position, paddles’ positions are further discretized. == and generate an integer number by computing the cartesian product.==

-This method takes longer to train, as the number of states grow exponentially as more discretizations are added.
-However, it can use some strategies, like throwing the ball through the small margins, so the opponent cannot reach it.
+As the number of states grows, so does learning time.
+However “Learned” agents are now more discriminatory.
+They become capable of directing the ball they just hit toward specific areas of the board which their opponent cannot reach or can reach only with difficulty.

-As we increase the complexity this method takes so much time to train that we cannot use it after some limits.
-In order to solve thi exponential growth, we seek to alternative methods to encode the board information.
-One of the proposals is DQN which could reduce greatly the complexity by using some interpolation.
+As we further increased the complexity, so much training time became necessary, that it becomes impractical.
+To overcome that limitation, an alternative method to encode board information was DQN.
+DQN could reduce greatly the complexity by using some interpolation.

 Goals of the project
 --------------------